JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Add the new sysop (admin) user to the ‘sudoers’ file.

 So now that you have designated a new user to be an administrator, you have to actually add that user to the `sudoers` file so they can be granted administrator rights via `sudo`.
-So let’s open the file like so:
+Open the file like this:

     sudo nano /etc/sudoers

-Look for the section that controls user privileges named “User privilege specification”.
-It should look like this:
+Look for the section that controls user privileges named “User privilege specification” which should look like this:

     # User privilege specification
     root   ALL=(ALL:ALL) ALL